Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 * **Color Detection**

 To begin, Gaussian filtering is applied to reduce image noise and enhance clarity.
 The image is then converted to the **Lab color space**, which enables more accurate and consistent color recognition.
-(For more information on Lab color space, please refer to ["8.
-OpenCV Basic Course"]())

 Next, using predefined color thresholds, the system identifies the color of the object within the target area.
 A **mask** is applied to isolate the relevant regions of the image—masking allows for global or local filtering based on the defined object.